-SUMMARY: Money and power can't always buy you everything.
-But Kyoya learned that it does still help to get what you want.
-KyoHaru, AU oneshot.
+Summary: Money and power can't always buy you everything.
+But Kyoya learns that it does still help to get what you want.
+KyoHaru, AU oneshot

 Coffee and Gangsters